 - 2.1 This Policy applies to: - (i) all taught programmes leading to an undergraduate or postgraduate award of the University of Greenwich at level 3, 4, 5, 6 or 7 - (ii) the Masters by Research (MRes) oral examination of the research project - 2.2 This Policy applies to partnership provision unless specific alternative arrangements have been agreed between the University of Greenwich and the partner institution and is included in the Memorandum of Agreement. - 2.3 A long-term condition which may affect your studies and assessments is not usually considered an extenuating circumstance.
-However, some conditions can be considered as extenuating circumstances where the requirements detailed in section 5.4 and 5.5 are met.
+However, some conditions can be considered as extenuating circumstances where the requirements detailed in section 6.4 and 6.5 are met.

-Further information on how we ensure that you receive a parity of opportunity in assessment and examinations in relation to your long-term condition can be found in the Examination & Assessment Regulations for Students with Disabilities, Specific Learning Difficulties and Long-Term Medical Conditions).
+Further information on how we ensure that you receive a parity of opportunity in assessment and examinations in relation to your long-term condition can be found in the Medical Conditions).